PaperStrike/onfetch/README.md

 ### passThough

-You can also use this built-in callback to send requests via the original `fetch`.
+A syntactic sugar for sending requests via the original `fetch`.

 ```js
 import onfetch, { passThrough } from 'onfetch';